-- Meet with your academic advisor - Complete departmental plan of study form, have signed by your advisor, and submit to department office.
-Forms can be found on the SLHS D2L Community page under MS. - Complete student clinical profile in the electronic tracking system for clinical education (CALIPSO) and enter clinical contact hours as instructed by the clinical faculty.
+- Meet with your academic advisor - Complete departmental plan of study form, have it signed by your advisor, and submit it to the department office.
+Forms can be found on the SLHS D2L Community page -MS. - Complete student clinical profile in the electronic tracking system for clinical education (CALIPSO) and enter clinical contact hours as instructed by the clinical faculty.